A R T E M I S C H R Y S O S T O M I D O U

 for Apologies 4&5 by Efthimis Filippou at the International Athens Festival

-and Divine Comedy by Dante Alighieri at the Onassis Foundation.
+and Divine Comedy by Dante Alighieri at the SGT Onassis Foundation.

-In 2011 she wrote and directed in Thessaloniki, Greece
+In 2011 she wrote and directed in Thessaloniki

 about male power and the desperate need for intimacy.

-Scenic space as an area of a major consistency and high risk,
+In her work, scenic space is an area of a major consistency and high risk,